 Lauren B. Steinfeld

-Lauren B. Steinfeld serves as Senior Advisor for Privacy and Compliance at the University of Pennsylvania.
+Lauren B. Steinfeld serves as Penn Medicine Chief Privacy Officer at the University of Pennsylvania.

 She has also taught a Privacy Law course at Penn Law.
 Prior to Penn, Ms. Steinfeld worked at the Office of Management and Budget as the Associate Chief Counselor for Privacy, where she helped develop the HIPAA medical privacy regulations.
 Steinfeld was also responsible for a wide range of other privacy issues, including financial and online privacy; identity theft; genetic information; cybersecurity; government information systems; and tax data confidentiality.
 Beforehand, Ms. Steinfeld served as Attorney Advisor to Federal Trade Commissioner Mozelle Thompson, and she was involved in the legal and policy aspects of some of the first Internet- and privacy-related cases brought by the FTC.
 She received her B.A. from the University of Pennsylvania and her J.D. from New York University School of Law.